jordanlaforest/drawgame/client/README.md

-# Live reload
+# Url structure
-We use gulp-livereload currently, may change this later.

-# Playing the game
+`/` redirects to the Main page
+`/create` directs to the Game Creation page
-The main page doesn't show rooms right now.
-To enter a room, you want to go to game/:id, where :id means the id of the game you want to join.
+`/edit` directs to the Player Editing page `/game/:gameid` directs to the Game page, where `gameid` is the specific game you want to join

+# Navigation
+currently there is navigation from Main to every other page, and Game page back to the main page.